fractureinc/claude-code-github-action/README.md

 ## Features

 - Process PR comments prefixed with "claude:" for general analysis
-- Process PR comments prefixed with "claude-suggest:" for clickable code suggestions
+- Process PR comments prefixed with "claude-suggest:" for code suggestions
+- Process code review comments to provide in-line analysis and suggestions
 - Provide rich context about the PR to Claude, including file diffs
 - Get AI-powered code analysis and suggestions
 - Create GitHub-compatible suggested changes that can be applied with one click